hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Scraping aloud some fiddle, bass, or kit,
 >
-> Just to collect a croud about the door,
+> Just to collect a crowd about the door,
 >
 > To gape up at the first or second floor;
 >